On groups with definable $f$-generics definable in $p$-adically closed fields: Introduction

-As generic types may not always exists in $NIP$ environment, other notations were introduced to describe the generic-like formulas and types.
-The notation of $f$-generic was first introduced in \cite{$NIP$II} and then slightly modified in \cite{CS}.
-Let $\M$ be a saturated model, $G\sq \M^n$ a definable group.
+As generic types may not always exist in the $NIP$ environment, other notions were introduced to describe the generic-like formulas and types.
+The notion of $f$-generic was first introduced in \cite{$NIP$II} and then slightly modified in \cite{CS}.
+We let $\M$ be a so-called ``monster" model (of whatever complete theory we are working with).
+Recall that this means that $\M$ is $\kappa$-saturated and $\kappa$-strongly homomogeneous for some suitably large $\kappa$.
+If the reader is willing to make some set-theoretic assumptions, they can just take $\M$ to be $\kappa$-saturated and of cardinality $\kappa$ for suitable $\kappa$.
+Let $G$ be a group definable in $\M$.
 A definable subset (or formula) $X\subseteq G$ (definable over $M$) is said to be $f$-generic if for every $g\in G$, the left translate $gX$ does not fork over $M$.
 A global type $p\in S_G(\M)$ is $f$-generic if every formula in $p$ is $f$-generic.
-A global $f$-generic type $p$ is strongly $f$-generic if it every $G$-translate of $p$ is $M$-invariant for some fixed small submodel $M$.
+A global $f$-generic type $p$ is strongly $f$-generic if every $G$-translate of $p$ does not fork over a fixed small submodel $M$ (equivalently by $NIP$ is invariant under automorphisms fixing $M$).

-One of the nice observation in \cite{CS} was that an $NIP$ group is definable amenable if and only if it admits a strongly global $f$-generic type.
-Now there are two extreme case for a strongly global $f$-generic type $p$ in NIP environment: \begin{enumerate} \item [(i)] $p$ is finitely satisfiable in some fixed small model $M$, and we call $p$ a finitely satisfiable $f$-generic, abbreviated as \underline{$fsg$}. \item [(ii)] $p$ is definable over some fixed small model $M$, and we call $p$ a definable $f$-generic, abbreviated as \underline{$dfg$}. \end{enumerate} A definable group $G$ is said to be a $fsg$ group if it admits a global $fsg$ type, and a $dfg$ group if it admits a global $dfg$ type.
-A definable group $G$ is said to be extremely definably amenable if it has $fsg$ or $dfg$.
+One of the nice observations in \cite{CS} was that an $NIP$ group is definably amenable if and only if it admits a global strongly $f$-generic type.
+Now there are two extreme case for a global strongly $f$-generic type $p$ in $NIP$ environment: \begin{enumerate} \item [(i)] $p$ (as well as every left translate) is finitely satisfiable in some fixed small model $M$.
+In this case $p$ is actually generic, meaning that for every formula $\phi$ in $p$, finitely many translates of $\phi$ cover $G$.
+We call $p$ a finitely satisfiable generic, abbreviated as \underline{$fsg$}. \item [(ii)] $p$ (so also all its translates) is definable over some fixed small model $M$, and we call $p$ a definable $f$-generic, abbreviated as \underline{$dfg$}. \end{enumerate} A definable group $G$ is said to be an $fsg$ group if it admits a global $fsg$ type, and a $dfg$ group if it admits a global $dfg$ type.

-In \cite{$NIP$}, Hrushovski, Peterzil, and Pillay proved that $fsg$ groups coincide with definably compact groups in an $o$-minimal expansion of real closed field.
+In \cite{$NIP$}, Hrushovski, Peterzil, and Pillay proved that $fsg$ groups coincide with definably compact groups in $o$-minimal expansions of real closed field.
 Moreover, in \cite{O-P}, Onshuus and Pillay proved that it is also true for groups definable in $\Q$.
 The above results say that the model-theoretic concept of $fsg$ is able to describe the topological concept of ``compactness" in $o$-minimal and $p$-adic context.